elastic/connectors/docs/DEVELOPING.md

 ### E2E Tests

-The end to end test is usually performed by developers after the functional and system testing is completed.
-The framework allows users to test the connector end to end.
-To perform e2e test for Amazon S3 connector, run the following make command:
+The framework provides a way to test ingestion through a connector against a real data source.
+This is called a functional test.
+To execute a functional test for the Amazon S3 connector, run the following command:
 ```shell
 $ make ftest NAME=s3
 ```